vitaminwater/Daryl/README.md

 ### (--) Add log to a note

-As you go on, you might want to add logs to a note, so next time you get on it, you can remember where you were.
+As you go on, you might want to add logs to a note, so next time you get on it, you can remember where you were at last time you left.

 ```sh